 2. Are there any “sandbox” or other regulatory neutral zones?

 The Bermuda Government, through the Bermuda Monetary Authority (BMA), has created regulatory sandboxes for both the digital asset business and insuretech sectors.
-The Digital Asset Business Act (DABA) introduced a two class licensing system that includes a class M licence which allows for a proof-of-concept stage in order to test new products, services and technologies.
-The legal and regulatory requirements that the applicants request can be modified for the duration of the class M licence.
+The Digital Asset Business Act (DABA) introduced a three class licensing system that includes a class T licence which allows for a proof-of-concept stage in order to test new products, services and technologies.
+Applicant must develop success criterion and targets for the duration of the class T licence.
 In the insuretech sector the BMA has also launched two parallel insurance innovation tracks comprising an insurance regulatory sandbox and an Innovation Hub, both initially targeted at insurance technology.

 3. Is there a Digital “incubator” or hub?

 Yes there is.
 The Bermuda Government in partnership with the private sector has created InnoFund (Innofund.bm), a local company aimed at building a world class incubator providing companies and entrepreneurs with the tools to stimulate innovation, grow and thrive within the technology sector in Bermuda.

 4. Are there any barriers to entry for foreign companies?

 There are no significant barriers to entry for those who wish to establish corporate vehicles in Bermuda.
 However, any person seeking to conduct business locally must either comply with certain levels of local ownership and participation or apply for an exemption.

 Bermuda’s relatively small size provides a unique eco-system in which new technology can be tried, tested and adopted before being introduced elsewhere around the world in larger economies.
 The Government has made a commitment to completely digitise its activities and services within five (5) years.
 As part of this commitment Bermuda has launched an electronic identification project that intends to provide for the complete digitisation of identification of all individuals residing in Bermuda across all sectors from government to industry.